Choosing the Best Food Grade Stainless Steel

 Grade 316 Stainless

-Grade 316 is an ideal food grade steel for nearly any application.
-It offers a high resistance to alkalis, acids and chlorides, such as salt, and wont cause corrosion.
-It also has an extremely high continuous use temperature, more than food processing typically requires.
-While grade 304 is also a common alloy used in the industry, grade 316 contains more nickel which gives it its advanced corrosion resistance.
+Grade 316 is an ideal food grade steel for various applications.
+It offers high resistance to alkalis, acids, and chlorides—such as salt—without causing corrosion.
+Additionally, it boasts a very high continuous use temperature that exceeds typical food processing requirements.
+Although grade 304 is also widely used, grade 316's higher nickel content grants it superior corrosion resistance.

 Grade 430 Stainless

-Another characteristic of 430 grade steel is that its a ferritic alloy, meaning its magnetic.
-Ferritic alloys have incredible corrosion cracking resistance capabilities.
-It also offers a strong resistance to organic and nitric acids, as well as sulfur and oxidation, making it ideal for applications that require contact with milder acids.
+Grade 430 is a ferritic alloy, making it magnetic.
+Ferritic alloys exhibit excellent resistance to corrosion cracking.
+This grade also offers strong resistance to organic and nitric acids, as well as sulfur and oxidation, making it suitable for applications involving milder acids.

 Contact the Stainless Steel Experts

-When it comes to equipment used in the food industry, theres no question that food grade stainless steel is the best of the best and for good reason.
-Its finishes are strong, versatile and comply with the strict compliance requirements by the FDA for food processing equipment.
+For equipment used in the food industry, food grade stainless steel is undoubtedly the best choice.
+Its finishes are robust, versatile, and meet the strict FDA requirements for food processing equipment.

-Want more information on Stainless Steel Food Grade Parts Pipe Coupling?
-Feel free to contact us.
+Interested in learning more about Stainless Steel Food Grade Parts Pipe Coupling?
+Feel free to reach out.

-At Atlantic Stainless, we offer high-quality stainless steel grades that are available in a range of finishes, forms and sizes, including grades 316 and 430.
-To learn about our stainless steel options for use in the food industry, please contact us today.
+At Atlantic Stainless, we provide high-quality stainless steel grades available in a variety of finishes, forms, and sizes, including grades 316 and 430.
+To explore our stainless steel options for use in the food industry, please contact us today.